vidarbrekke/action-schedule-delete/Dev/CursorApps/PageToGutenberg/progress.md

 - Consider adding support for custom post types
 - Research options for handling page authentication for protected content
 - Plan for future Phase 2 (credit-based system) by tracking usage metrics

+## 2024-04-02: Improved HTML Content Extraction

+### Status
+- Content extractor now uses multiple extraction approaches when dealing with complex HTML structures, especially for Campaign Monitor emails.

+### Completed Tasks
+- Completely refactored the `Content_Extractor` class to implement a more robust extraction approach
+- Added multiple fallback mechanisms to handle extraction failures:
+  - Direct extraction using ArticleExtractor methods
+  - Manual HTML fetching with robust user agent settings
+  - Basic HTML cleaning for when all other methods fail
+- Added specific handling for HTML tables, which are commonly used in email templates
+- Improved error handling and debugging capabilities
+- Enhanced the image extraction logic with better support for relative URLs

+### Challenges
+- The ArticleExtractor library has some limitations when dealing with email HTML
+- Complex nested table structures in Campaign Monitor emails needed specific handling
+- HTML extraction requires multiple fallback approaches to ensure content is properly cleaned

+### Next Steps
+- Continue testing with different types of content sources
+- Consider implementing domain-specific adjustments for common sources
+- Expand the basic HTML cleaning functionality for better results with edge cases